U.N. creates an international day marking 1995 Srebrenica genocide

 The U.N. reported losing 21 staff who worked for its agencies; other international organizations reported losing 25 staff.

-Precipitated by unrestrained nationalism, the immense tragedy of a four-year global war laid the groundwork for the post-World War II era of relative concordance among nations.
+Precipitated by unrestrained nationalism, the immense tragedy of a global war led to the modern era's institutions.

-The departing U.N. human rights chief Zeid Ra’ad Al Hussein, a Jordanian prince and diplomat, warned people's rights must be defended amid a rise in populist-driven authoritarians.
+Zeid Ra’ad Al Hussein warned people's rights must be defended amid a rise in populist-driven authoritarians.